-NJT seeks a condition requiring Applicants to adopt Northeast Operating Rules within the NJSAA for a period of three years after approval of the transaction.
-NJT-8 at 12 13.
-As I told NJT prior to October 21, 1997, CSX and NS have determined that NORAC
+NJT seeks a condition requiring Applicants to adopt Northeast Operating Rules Advisory Committee ("NORAC") Operating Rules presently in effect on all Conrail lines within the NJSAA for a period of three years after approval of the transaction.
+NJT-8 at 12-13.
+As I told NJT prior to October 21, 1997, CSX and NS have determined that NORAC Operating Rules will be retained in the NJSAA for the three-year period covered by the Operating Plans.
+I also understand that CSX's Safety Integration Plan discusses the Operating Rules question.